alethes/meteor-pages/README.md

 Of course, you can use any variable to store the object returned by `new Meteor.Pagination()`, not necessarily `Pages`.

+As for the customizations, there's a multitude of options.
+You'll most likely want to define your own template for the paginated items.
+When you do, you can pass it's name to the `Meteor.Pagination` constructor:

+`
+Pages = new Meteor.Pagination("collection-name", {
+  itemTemplate: "myItemTemplate"
+})
+`

 Settings
 --------
 Settings can be passed as a second argument to `Meteor.Pagination()`.
 Many of them can be changed on the client-side, causing an immediate redraw.
 Unless stated otherwise, user-defined functions are called in the context of the *Pagination* object.